African Visionary Fellows (AVF)

 Championing African Visionaries: The African Visionary Fellowship (AVF), founded by the Segal Family Foundation, supports African leaders of grassroots organizations to enhance their leadership skills and the impact of their work.
 The fellowship focuses on those who devise innovative, sustainable solutions for local challenges, offering mentorship, capacity building, and a network of like-minded changemakers.

-In today’s episode, we’re honored to feature two visionary leaders who are breaking new ground in the fields of mental health and healthcare access across Africa.
+In today's episode, we're honored to feature two visionary leaders who are restoring dignity and rebuilding communities across East Africa.

-In this episode, Bright and Nasser will share their journeys, the challenges they’ve faced, and the innovative solutions they are implementing to make healthcare and mental health services more accessible and equitable across Africa.
+In this episode, Jackie and Ojok will share their journeys, the challenges they've faced, and the innovative ways they are working to restore dignity, rebuild communities, and reimagine what justice and development can look like when rooted in local leadership.

 Disclaimer